adokter/scar/README.md

-# SCAR - Serverless Container-aware ARchitectures

-Fork from https://github.com/grycap/scar/ to allow some tweaks for my personal use
+Fork from https://github.com/grycap/scar/ to allow some tweaks for my personal use.